UnumID/react-web-sdk/README.md

 #### Templates for sending SMS and Email

 Library has a provision to modify the templates used for sending SMS and Email.
 Templates are available at **src/config/templates**.
 These are availabe as json files and can be modified based on the need.

-Any changes in these templates would require a re-build of this library.
+**Please note any changes in these templates would require a re-build of this library.**

 To re-build this library run `yarn build`.